soumya-jyoti1512/multi-agent-uncertainty-vslam/README.md

 ## 1. ORB-SLAM3 - Per-Robot Front-End

+ORB-SLAM3 provides the per-robot visual SLAM front-end due to its robustness across monocular, stereo, and RGB-D input modes and its structured keyframe representation, which is directly compatible with COVINS-G's map fusion protocol.
+On each robot, ORB-SLAM3 performs real-time feature extraction using ORB (Oriented FAST and Rotated BRIEF) keypoints from the RGB-D stream, computes visual odometry through feature matching and PnP pose estimation, and maintains a local map of 3D map points.
+Keyframes are selected based on tracking quality and motion thresholds, and their associated poses, ORB descriptors, and co-visible map points are forwarded to the back-end.

 Each TurtleBot4 runs an independent ORB-SLAM3 front-end on its onboard Raspberry Pi 4.

 ### Responsibilities